 Car rental insurance does not cover F-roads.
 We opted for a tour with Moonwalker to explore Landmannalaugar; however, we still saw many tourists off road in their vehicles.
 We would not recommend this unless you’re specifically renting from a specialized 4×4 company who is aware of your travel plans.

-- Rent a campervan!
-If you want to travel with a Happy Campers van like we did (and you should!) make sure to read our full review.
+Plus you get to sleep in nature every night and still use a heater if you wish!
+If you want to travel with a Happy Campers van as we did (and you should they are the BEST!) make sure to read our full review.
 You can easily book using this link, but make sure to book well in advance during high season.

 - The local currency is the Icelandic króna (ISK).
 ATM’s are found throughout the country